vamshi694/AI_Product_Manager/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code.
-We appreciate your contributions and hope Tom's Maze Chase brings joy to your gaming adventures! 🍲🚀
+We appreciate your contributions and hope Dylan brings joy to your product management journey! 🍲🚀